leondz/garak/.github/ISSUE_TEMPLATE/plugin_suggestion.md

 ## Summary

-Brief explanation of the plugin.
+Brief explanation of the plugin (e.g. probe, generator, detector, ...).

 ### Basic example

-If you have a POC, blog post or any other useful references please let us know in this section.
+If you have a Proof-of-Concept, blog post or any other useful references please let us know in this section.

 ### Motivation